inspiredlabs/locality/site/content/players/room-5.md

 furnishings:
   - Double bed
   - Orthopedic mattress
+  - Desk & chair
   - Freestanding Wardrobe
   - Chest of drawers
 internet:
   - Wifi throughout
-  - Fibre broadband
+  - Broadband in the room
 connectivity:
-  - 100 channel
-  - Virgin TV
+  - Sky HD
 parking:
-  - Free parking on driveway
+  - Free on road parking
 details:
-  - High ceilings
+  - Sloping ceilings
-  - Bright
-  - Overlooking garden
+  - Quiet
-  - Blackout blinds
+  - Garden view
-  - 'Carpeted, berber wool mix'
+  - Dark wooden floor
 level:
-  - First floor
+  - Double loft
 facilities:
+  - Vanity unit
+  - Sink
-  - Shared bathroom
+  - En suite bathroom
+  - Toilet
+  - Shower
 ---
-A quirky first floor double with high ceilings, large triple pane window overlooking back garden.
-Blackout blinds.
-The room benefits from a brand new bathroom shared with 1 other room.
-Floors are carpeted in a high quality berber wool mix.
-Furniture included: double bed with orthopedic mattress, wardrobe, chest of drawers.
+A quirky top floor double loft room with sloping ceilings.
+Facing the rear of the property, this is the quietest room in the house, with uninterrupted views over the back gardens.
+There’s a vanity unit with sink in the room, and it also benefits from an ensuite bathroom with shower, sink and toilet.
+Floors are dark wood stained.
+Furniture included: double bed with orthopedic mattress,  chest of drawers, wardrobe, desk / chair.